The next paragraph will briefly explain the two different scheduling modes available on Sablono. They can be found in the Project Settings.

 The "auto scheduling" mode should be used if you are planning to define dependencies between deliverables and activities of different deliverables.
 It works like this:

-- Once the last activity was calculated it will use the resulting earliest dates as a starting point to run backwards over the same sequence again leading to latest dates for all activities.
+- Once the last activity was calculated it will use the resulting earliest dates as a starting point to run again backwards over the same sequence leading to the latest dates for all activities.

-- Note that if your user-defined dates do not match the durations & dependencies defined on Sablono, results calculated by the platform may differ heavily from what you expect.
+- Note that if your user-defined dates do not match the durations and dependencies defined on Sablono, results calculated by the platform may differ heavily from what you expect.

-- The calculated total float in “auto scheduling” mode shows the buffer of individual activities in relation to the string of connected deliverables and activities that they belong to, not individual deliverables (as in "manual scheduling" mode).
+- The calculated total float in the “auto-scheduling” mode shows the buffer of individual activities in relation to the string of connected deliverables and activities that they belong to, not individual deliverables (as in "manual scheduling" mode).